 Who would ever imagine that some of the biggest dangers would reside in the same space we inhabit?
-The risks in the home are very real, so we're going to break down some top dangers that homeowners face daily.
+Because the risks in the home are very real, it is important to understand some top dangers that homeowners face daily.

 Most home fires actually stem from electrical outlet overloads.
 We plug in gadgets and gizmos willingly alongside large appliances without a second thought, which is why experts advise us to unplug unused appliances just as they recommend blowing out candles.
 A secondary hazard is the lint hanging around in the dryer—a flammable enemy that routinely goes unnoticed.